 How much?
 Let’s get into the meat of this article.

-Although both pizza dough and Calzone dough are made similarly, we’ll go over how to prepare them both to get a good idea of the differences.
+Although both pizza dough and calzone dough are made similarly, we’ll go over how to prepare them to get a good idea of the differences.

 Ingredients